Trump's plan for spike in defence spending faces big hurdles

 The Navy and Marine Corps are experiencing the same turbulence.

-Trump, speaking at a White House news conference on Wednesday, said he's ordered a plan for a “massive rebuilding” of the armed forces.
+Trump, speaking at a White House news conference Thursday, said he's ordered a plan for a "massive rebuilding" of the armed forces.
 He didn't disclose how much he expected his blueprint to cost.

-National security hawks in Congress have suggested a defence budget of $700 billion in 2018 - more than at any point during the wars in Iraq and Afghanistan.
-The total, which includes $60 billion for overseas combat operations, is $91 billion over the mandatory spending cap.

 They've argued that Trump's approach will continue to restrict the budgets of the departments of State, Treasury and Justice, all of which play essential national security roles.

-Note: This story has been corrected to reflect that Trump's news conference was Thursday, not Wednesday.